adiwg/mdBook/mdtranslator/installInRails.md

 $ bundle update
 ````

-The adiwg-mdtranslator and all dependent gems will install.
+The adiwg-mdtranslator gem and its [dependent Ruby gems](../mdtranslator/dependentGems.md) will install.
 Remember to restart the Rails server for the need gems to be recognized by the server.